The physics case for neutrino-neutrino collisions: Physics Potential

 \section{Physics Potential}

 We start from neutrino and antineutrino collision.
 With TeV scale $\mup\rightarrow \elp\nue\nuam$ and $\mum\rightarrow \elm\nuae\num$ beams from two sides, there appears the collisions

 To simulate this process, we implement the neutrino energy fraction function~\cite{Yang:2022qgs} from 200 GeV muon decay in \MGMCatNLO~\cite{Alwall:2014hca}.
+Notice again, due to the complicated cone-like radiated neutrino profile from muon decay, our estimation is currently based on an approximation as discussed above, and may underestimate the contributions from asymmetric neutrino energy beam scenarios, where detailed Monte-Carlo studies are necessary.

 The cross section reads 320 pb, after requiring the final state muon to satisfy $\pt>20$\,GeV and $|\eta|<3.0$.
 As for the same process but with hadronic Z decay, the cross section will be around 5200 pb.
-Such large cross section can compensate for the luminosity limitation as discussed above in Sec.~\ref{sec:beam}.
+Such a large cross section can compensate for the luminosity limitation as discussed above in Sec.~\ref{sec:beam}.
 For example, with a tiny integrated luminosity of about $10^{-5}$\fbinv, one can already expect to observe direct neutrino collisions through process.~(\ref{eq:p0}) and further can probe the $\PZ\nu\bar{\nu}$ couplings ~\cite{NuTeV:2001whx,Davidson:2001ji}, or search for possible $\nu\bar{\nu}$ resonance.
 Figure.~\ref{fig:Emu} shows the outgoing muon energy distributions for neutrino antineutrino annihilation into Z and SM-like Z' bosons, with Z' mass set as 150 GeV with narrow width.

-On the other hand, we can also consider neutrino neutrino collision, which is specifically sensitive to the Weinberg operator and Majorana neutrino mass.
-With 1 TeV $\mup\rightarrow \elp\nue\nuam$ beams from two sides, some of the main physics processes can be shown as below (where we only consider $\nue$ for simplicity):
+On the other hand, we can also consider neutrino-neutrino collision, which is specifically sensitive to the Weinberg operator and Majorana neutrino mass.
+With 1 TeV $\mup\rightarrow \elp\nue\nuam$ beams from two sides, some of the main physics processes can be shown as below (where we only consider $\nue$ for simplicity, while the results for $\num$ will be similar):

 The first two are generated using the so called Phenomenological Type I Seesaw model~\cite{Fuks:2020att}, with scanned HMN mass from several to hundred TeV, and the HMN mixing element set as $V_{eN}=0.01$ by default (the cross sections are in proportional to $V^4$).
 The latter three arise from so called vector boson fusion processes in the SM.
 The cross sections numbers read: 11 fb for process.~(\ref{eq:p1}) and negligibly small for process.~(\ref{eq:p2}), with HMN mass $\mn=20$\,TeV; 133 fb for process.~(\ref{eq:p3}); 14 fb for process.~(\ref{eq:p4}); 0.17fb for process.~(\ref{eq:p5}); 27 fb for process.~(\ref{eq:p6}) after requiring the final state electron to satisfy $\pt>10$\,GeV and $|\eta|<5.0$.